CrowCpp/Crow/docs/guides/streaming.md

 finished.
 This bounds the transfer to one current payload chunk and provides backpressure without an unbounded queue.

+If a socket read also contains bytes for a later pipelined request, Crow keeps only that already received remainder while the asynchronous response is active.
+After clean completion, it parses the saved bytes on the connection executor before reading the socket again.
+An aborted or failed transfer closes the connection and discards the remainder.

 Calling `set_async_chunked_content_provider` discards any string body, static file, or synchronous provider already configured on the response.
 Calling a synchronous provider setter or a static-file setter afterward releases the